Live Mobile App Testing

 There is a distinction between Public Devices and Private Devices.

 - Public devices are accessible by anyone with a Sauce Labs account and are subject to availability.
-If a device is in use, you will see a yellow Busy flag across the thumbnail.
+If a device is in use, you will see a yellow In Use flag across the thumbnail.

 - Private devices are associated with your account and are an enterprise only feature.
-Private devices are indicated by a person icon.
+Private devices are indicated by a green device icon.

 Launching a Test